grocid/passdesktop/README.md

 ![Sign](doc/sign.png)

+The Base64-encoded text shown above is your public key.
+It can be distributed and is used to verify the signature.

 ### Other capabilites

 It is pretty easy to implement another type of entry.
 If you want feature X, look at any implemented type.